If you want to drive organic traffic to your website, you must understand two critical aspects of SEO strategy:

 RankWatch has a great Dashboard feature where you can visualize your backlink profile.
 Among other things, you can see your link acquisition trend for the past three months, referring domains acquisition, and anchor distribution.
 The overall summary charts are available for free.
 However, if you want to see the exact list of backlinks or referring domains you've earned, you need to switch to the paid version.

-CognitiveSEO is great for getting a birds-eye view of the total backlinks and referring domains -- and, most importantly, checking your link velocity.
-You can see the link acquisition trend for the past 14 days for free, even without creating an account.
+CognitiveSEO is great for getting an overall view of the total backlinks and referring domains -- and, most importantly, checking your link velocity.
+You can see the link acquisition trend for the past 6 months for free, even without creating an account.
 Another interesting visual report is the Top 5 website pages, where you can see how your website performs by backlinks or referral domains.